 Slow fashion at Durham Uni: Curating a perfectly personalised, sustainable wardrobe

-Fast fashion is forever absorbing the planet’s capacity for space, encouraging a disposal culture at the expense of recycling pre-worn goods to be replenished and reused.
-So, here is the ultimate framework to achieve a perfect personalised wardrobe at university (on a budget) with unique pieces that really speak to you, rather than simply falling into consumerism and so-called ‘micro-trends’.
+Fast fashion is forever absorbing the planet’s capacity for space, often encouraging a disposal culture at the expense of recycling pre-worn goods to be replenished and reused.

 Most Read

-How to be ‘charitable’ while at university:
+How to be “charitable” while at university

-What it means to be charitable is debatable, and comes in many forms.
+What it means to be charitable is ultimately debatable, and comes in many forms.
 But for Durham students specifically, this could mean supporting slow fashion through charity shopping, participating in sustainability projects like DUCFS, Trashion, Redress and the Sustainable Fashion Society, for example.

 Charity Fashion shows are a brilliant way to give back, whether you model, take part in behind-the-scenes work on the exec, or simply show support through donations and sitting in the audience.
 Each are invaluable in their commitment to making a better world focused on sustainability and environmental awareness against pollution in the fashion industry.